Ailon-Island/Facke/README.md

 ### Dataset

 Our dataloader is specified for the dataset of [VGGFace2-HQ](https://github.com/NNNNAI/VGGFace2-HQ).
-You can download a modified version (`datasets\`) [here](https://jbox.sjtu.edu.cn/l/m1Xxtt).
+You can download a modified version (`datasets\`) from [JBox](https://jbox.sjtu.edu.cn/l/m1Xxtt) | [Baidu](https://pan.baidu.com/s/17fi7DTDqznTLNultA5AWMQ?pwd=b6az).
 (We have sliced the dataset into train and test set.)
 As an alternative of downloading separated files, you can instead download the `datasets\VGGFace2-HQ.zip` and unzip it in the way as we do on the cloud drive.

 Or otherwise, you can go download your own dataset, place it in `datasets\`, and then run `python create_dataset.py --data_root datasets\{YOUR DATASET}` to generate latent ID for each image (Don't worry!
 Our dataloader will also check and make up the missing latent ID!).
 Some of our training schedules require identity labels.
 We only support the way of labeling with directory name.
 You shall refer to the structure of our modified VGGFace2-HQ dataset.
 If you don't need such training schedules, you can place all your pictures in one directory (like `datasets\{DATASET}\train\images\1\`).
 The file structure for VGGFace2-HQ is